Employment and Job Opportunities:

 Geospatial information is increasingly becoming the driving force for decision making across the local to global continuum.
 Tasks as varied as planning urban growth, managing a forest, implementing "precision farming," assessing insurance claims, siting an automatic teller machine, routing 911 vehicles, drilling a well, assessing groundwater contamination, designing a cellular phone network, guiding "intelligent" vehicles, assessing the market for manufactured goods, managing a city, operating a utility, improving wildlife habitat, monitoring air quality, assessing environmental impact, designing a road, studying human health statistics, minimizing water pollution, undertaking real estate transactions, preserving wetlands, mapping natural hazards and disasters, providing famine relief, or studying the causes and consequences of global climate change, can be greatly enhanced by the use of some form of geospatial technology.
 The pioneers, builders, and specialists in geospatial information collection and management are trained in such fields as photogrammetry, remote sensing, and GIS.

-For more information on careers in Geospatial Science and links to job listings, see Environmental Systems Research Institute, Inc. (ESRI) careers page Careers in GIS.
+For more information on careers in Geospatial Science and links to job listings, see Environmental Systems Research Institute, Inc. (ESRI) careers page

 Below are links to websites that advertise careers in Geospatial Sciences for applications specialists, developers, and managers.
 Some of the websites you can customize your search, and many allow searches for both GIS and remote sensing jobs.